Angina (angina pectoris)

 The Latin term “angina pectoris” means “tight chest”.
 Angina pectoris, often referred to simply as angina, may develop if one or more cardiac arteries become narrowed due to vascular calcification (arteriosclerosis).

-It may be triggered by physical exertion or stress.
-The heart muscle no longer receives an adequate supply of blood and oxygen, resulting in sudden, sharp pains in the area of the heart.
+It can be triggered by physical exertion or stress, for example.
+The heart muscle no longer receives an adequate supply of blood and oxygen, resulting in sudden pain in the heart area.

 In most cases, these pains only last during the period of exertion, and fade after a few minutes.
-With advanced heart disease, the pain may also last for longer or begin again as soon as the sufferer moves.
+With advanced heart disease, the pain may also last for longer or commence even when at rest.

 What causes angina?